TiraLabra/TiraLabra/Docs/Implementaatiodokumentti.md

 		return s
 ```

-If there are any elements in the list, `toString` is clearly in O(n) time iterating all elements.
-Since a concatenated string is returned O(n) is also the space complexity of `toString`.
+If there are any elements in the list, `toString` is in O(n) time iterating all elements.
+Since a concatenated string of all elements is returned O(n) is also the space complexity.